Featuring presentation videos and accompanying slides

-Benchmark your OPAT pathways: enhance your knowledge, share best practice and discover strategies to develop your service in a one-day immersive event
+- Enhance your knowledge, hear best practice and discover strategies to develop your service with this online course.

-Book your place to see what other services and professionals across the United Kingdom do and learn from their first-hand experiences.
-Benefit an impressive, interactive and informative networking forum which will enable you to benchmark your service, improve communication and referrals and standardise practice.
+Click the 'book place' button below to order the documentation for this online course.
+See what other services and professionals across the United Kingdom do and learn from their first-hand experiences.
+Benefit from this informative forum which will enable you to improve communication and referrals and standardise practice.

 Sponsored by: